 - Prince Adam's transformation sequence to He-Man in He-Man and the Masters of the Universe (2002) is this.
 Adam is a slender teenage prince, while He-Man is as badass and big as ever.

-- Numbuh Two in Codename: Kids Next Door uses his technology to turn him into a teenager, and ends up in love with Cree.
+- Numbuh Two in Codename: Kids Next Door uses his technology to turn himself into a teenager, and ends up in love with Cree.
 Unfortunately, the transformation is only temporary, and when Cree finds out, she is disgusted that she was on a date with a kid.